How to track what your competitors are doing on Reddit

 • Company name and common misspellings

 Keep this list somewhere you can update easily.
-You will add to it over time as you discover how people actually refer to your competitors in conversation.
+You'll add to it over time as you discover how people actually refer to your competitors in conversation.
+The phrases people use rarely match the official marketing names.

 Step 2: Set up monitoring

-The Google way: Google Alerts.
-Create alerts with the query site:reddit.com "competitor name".
-Coverage is not complete since Google does not index every thread, but it catches the most visible mentions.
+The Google way: Google Alerts with site:reddit.com "competitor name".
+Coverage isn't complete since Google doesn't index every thread, but catches the most visible mentions and the ones already ranking.

 Step 3: Know what signals to watch for